flaxsearch/flaxcode/src/docs/hacking.rst

 The remote indexing process is controlled by an instance of the class IndexServer_.
-This creates an instance of the class IndexProcess_ which is a subclass of
+This creates an instance of the class IndexProcess_.

-.. _IndexServer:file://src/html/indexserver.indexer.IndexServer-class.html
+.. _IndexServer: file:api/indexserver.indexer.IndexServer-class.html
-.. _IndexProcess:file://src/html/indexserver.indexer.IndexServer-class.html
+.. _IndexProcess: file:api/indexserver.indexer.IndexServer-class.html